-You can achieve redundancy for IVR Servers by using either Warm Standby or Load Sharing.
-These following sections briefly describe each of these configurations in turn.
-For more information about how to configure the IVR Server applications, see the IVR Interface Option 7.5 IVR Server System Administrator's Guide.
+You can achieve redundancy for IVR Servers by using either Warm Standby, Hot Standby or Load Balancing.
+The following sections briefly describe each of these configuration modes in turn.
+For more information about how to configure the IVR Server applications, see the IVR Interface Option 8.0 IVR Server System Administrator's Guide.

-Note: You configure Load Sharing and Warm Standby in Configuration Manager, on the Options tab the Properties dialog box for the I-Server and IVR_Driver applications.
-For more information, see the concepts and the configuration option sections in the IVR Interface Option 7.5 IVR Server System Administrator's Guide.
+Note: You configure Load Balancing, Warm Standby and Hot Standby in Configuration Manager, on the Options tab of the Properties dialog box for the I-Server and IVR_Driver applications.
+For more information, see the concepts and the configuration option sections in the IVR Interface Option 8.0 IVR Server System Administrator's Guide.